What is Load Balancing & How it Works (Complete Breakdown)

 • Load balancers can enhance the security of a network by encrypting network traffic and blocking attacks.

-• Health checks can be used to to identify vulnerable servers that should be removed from rotation.
+• Health checks can be used to identify vulnerable servers that should be removed from rotation.

 • HAProxy is the fastest and most widely used software load balancer that offers simple adoption, scalable performance, secure infrastructure, and observable operation.
 HAProxy Enterprise is strengthened by community testing and feedback and is backed by enterprise-level support.